iifl-logo

 Gian Lifecare Ltd Share Price Management Discussions

-Global growth is expected to slump from 5.7 percent in 2021 to 2.9 percent in 2022— significantly lower than 4.1 percent that was anticipated in January.
+Global growth is projected to slow from an estimated 6.1 percent in 2021 to 3.6 percent in 2022 and 2023-24.
+This is 0.8 and 0.2 percentage points lower for 2022 and 2023-24 than projected in January.
 It is expected to hover around that pace over 2023-24, as the war in Ukraine disrupts activity, investment, and trade in the near term, pent-up demand fades, and fiscal and monetary policy accommodation is withdrawn.
 As a result of the damage from the pandemic and the war, the level of per capita income in developing economies this year will be nearly 5 percent below its pre-pandemic trend.

-Among emerging market and developing economies, growth is also projected to fall from 6.6 percent in 2021 to 3.4 percent in 2022—well below the annual average of 4.8 percent over 2011-2019.
+Among emerging market and developing economies, growth is also projected to fall from 6.6 percent in 2021 to 3.1 percent in 2023-24—well below the annual average of 4.8 percent over 2011-2019.
 The negative spillovers from the war will more than offset any near-term boost to some commodity exporters from higher energy prices.
-Forecasts for 2022 growth have been revised down in nearly 70 percent of EMDEs, including most commodity importing countries as well as four-fifths of low-income countries
+Forecasts for 2023-24 growth have been revised down in nearly 70 percent of EMDEs, including most commodity importing countries as well as four-fifths of low-income countries

 Indian Economy

-The Indian economy has fully recovered to the pre-pandemic real GDP level of 2019-20, according to the provisional estimates of GDP released on May 31, 2022.
-Real GDP growth in FY 2021-22 stands at 8.7%, which is 1.5% higher than the real GDP in FY 2019-20.
+The Indian economy has fully recovered to the pre-pandemic real GDP level of 2019-20, according to the provisional estimates of GDP released on May 31, 2023.
+Real GDP growth in FY 2023-24 stands at 8.2%, as compared to 7.2 per cent in 2022-23.
 These figures are associated with stronger growth momentum, indicating increased economic demand.
 The investment rate in the fourth quarter increased to its highest level in the previous nine quarters.
 Moreover, capacity utilisation in the manufacturing sector rose in the fourth quarter, as against the third quarter, implying a build-up in demand, which is consistent with the growth objectives of the Indian economy.

 India has emerged as the fastest-growing major economy in the world, and is expected to be one of the top three economic powers globally over the next 10-15 years, backed by its robust democracy and strong partnerships.

-Indias nominal GDP at current prices was estimated at Rs.
-232.15 trillion (US$ 3.12 trillion) in FY22.
-With more than 100 unicorns valued at US$ 332.7 billion, India has the third-largest unicorn base in the world.
+Indias gross domestic product (GDP) has touched the $3.95 trillion-mark in 2023-24, up from around $2 trillion in 2014.
 The government is also focusing on renewable sources to generate energy, and is planning to achieve 40% of its energy from non-fossil sources by 2030.

 According to the McKinsey Global Institute, India needs to boost its rate of employment growth and create 90 million non-farm jobs between 2023 and 2030 in order to increase productivity and economic growth.
 The net employment rate needs to grow by 1.5% per annum from 2023 to 2030 to achieve 8-8.5% GDP growth between this period.
 Indias current account deficit (CAD), primarily driven by an increase in the trade deficit, stood at 1.2% of GDP in 2021-22.